atticus-sullivan/cluttealtex/README.md

 </details>

 ## Features
-- written in / generated with teal/tl => no external dependencies, (tex)lua should
+- written in / generated with `teal`/`tl? => no external dependencies, (tex)lua is
-  be included in texlive.
+  included in more recent TeXLive installations (`TeXLive-2019` or later definitely works, older versions might work but were not tested)
 - avoid cluttering your project directory with aux files
 - watch input files and automatically rebuild on change
 - run `makindex`, BibTeX, `biber` if requested